 - Requiring employees who test positive for COVID-19 or display any principal symptoms to remain in their place of residence and protecting this employees from discharge

-Healthcare Facilities: Executive Order 2020-108 (rescinding and extending Executive Order 2020-72) prescribes temporary restrictions on entry into healthcare facilities, residential care facilities, congregate care facilities, and juvenile justice facilities.
+Healthcare Facilities: Executive Order 2020-136 (rescinding and extending Executive Orders 2020-72 and 2020-108) prescribes temporary restrictions on entry into healthcare facilities, residential care facilities, congregate care facilities, and juvenile justice facilities.
 The Order applies to all healthcare facilities, residential care facilities, congregate care facilities, and juvenile justice facilities and includes:

 - Prohibitions on visitors